NoisyNN: Exploring the Impact of Information Entropy Change in Learning Systems: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments to explore the influence of various types of noises on deep learning models.
 We employ popular deep learning architectures, including both CNNs and ViTs, and show that the two kinds of deep models can benefit from the positive noise.
 We employ deep learning models of various scales, including ViT-Tiny (ViT-T), ViT-Small (ViT-S), ViT-Base (ViT-B), and ViT-Large (ViT-L) for Vision Transformers (ViTs), and ResNet-18, ResNet-34, ResNet-50, and ResNet-101 for ResNet architecture.
 The details of deep models are presented in the supplementary.
 Without specific instructions, the noise is injected at the last layer of the deep models.
 Note that for ResNet models, the number of macro layers is 4, and for each macro layer, different scale ResNet models have different micro sublayers.
 For example, for ResNet-18, the number of macro layers is 4, and for each macro layer, the number of micro sublayers is 2.
 The noise is injected at the last micro sublayer of the last macro layer for ResNet models.
-More experimental settings for ResNet and ViT are detailed in the supplementary. \textbf{While this work primarily focuses on image classification and domain adaptation, we additionally explored other related tasks: Domain Generalization (App~\ref{sec:NoisyNN_DomainGeneralization}) and Text Classification (App~\ref{sec:NoisyNN_textclassification}) to assess broader applicability of NoisyNN.}
+More experimental settings for ResNet and ViT are detailed in the supplementary.